ceph/ceph/doc/dev/osd_internals/erasure_coding/proposals.rst

 a way of handling those edge cases (see divergent_priors).
 We'd simply expand that to contain the entire missing set and maintain it atomically with the log and the objects.
-This isn't really an unreasonable option, the addiitonal keys would be fewer than the existing log keys + divergent_priors and aren't updated in the fast write path anyway.
+This isn't really an unreasonable option, the additional keys would be fewer than the existing log keys + divergent_priors and aren't updated in the fast write path anyway.